redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/README.md

 ## Section 1 - Creating RHEL Images the GitOps way

+First, we want to create a new Red Hat Device Edge (RHDE) image, and we have two options for doing this.
+The first is through `console.redhat.com`, but we'll choose the other option, the self-provisioned image builder installed on a RHEL machine.

+However, we won't interact with the image builder directly.
+We will be following the GitOps methodology, which means we have a source of truth, typically a source code control repository like git, where we host the desired configuration for our environment using descriptive configuration files.

+Instead of configuring the image builder directly, we've created a file that describes our desired image, including user settings and software packages, and pushed it to `git`.

+To ensure that any changes in this source of truth are applied to our environment, we've configured webhooks.
+When a change occurs, the Ansible Automation Platform (AAP) automatically enforces the new state by creating a new image using the image builder and publishing it so that end devices can use it.

+The demo step descriptions can be found in the following document:

 * [Creating RHEL Images the GitOps way](s1-creating_RHEL_images.md)

+After running those steps, we've completed the creation of a new RHDE image using the GitOps approach.

+By following this methodology, we benefit from GitOps features such as increased reliability and stability due to Git's rollback and version tracking capabilities.
+All of this is possible thanks to the Image builder, which allows us to create images in a descriptive way, and the Ansible Automation Platform, where we can configure Event-Driven Automations, as seen in this Workflow, making it possible to adapt the platform's state to changes in the environment.

 ## Section 2 - Automated device onboarding

+In the first section we created the image and placed it on a web server.
+Now, we're going to deploy that image on the end device.

+In this demo/workshop we will be booting the device directly from the network (the local edge manager server will act as PXE server), eliminating the need for creating a USB with the ISO image, and creating a hands-off installation.

+These are the step descriptions for this section:

 * [Automated device onboarding](s2-automated-onboarding.md)

+The steps above shown a fully automated onboarding experience, and now we have a ready-to-use edge device system included in Ansible Automation Platform for lifecycle management.

+It's important to notice that this means you won't need to send specialized personnel to various locations, saving time and reducing costs in many cases.

 ## Section 3 - Consistent edge device configuration at scale

+Managing device configurations at scale is not easy.
+There is always a risk of config drifts between systems or config version mismatch.
+We need to enforce a consistency in our platform, otherwise we could head into situations where the behaviour of our solution is not the expected.

+By using GitOps, where we have a single source of truth for all our configurations, we can rest assure that a config drift won't happen in our environment, even in the case that someone manually misconfigure something on the end devices, let's see how it works.

+In the following steps we demonstrate how this can be done with RHDE and AAP:

 * [Consistent edge device configuration at scale](s3-consistent_configuration.md)

+The steps above shown how powerful is the usage of event driven automation, since we have made a solution that adapts to events such as someone trying to reconfigure my end devices in a non-desireble way.
+This will not only save time by automating device configuration at scale, but for sure will reduce the risk of issues in your solution due to configuration drifts.

 ## Section 4 - Edge computing APPs lifecycle management